All about Jamstack in 2025

 See, Jamstack is more of a brand, instead of a recipe.
 In web development, these brands come and go, evolve, and change, so don't think too much about that, it's maturing.

-We definitely think you should consider a website of the Jamstack architecture in 2024, since the technology is still, and keeps being high relevant.
+We definitely think you should consider a website of the Jamstack architecture in 2025, since the technology is still, and keeps being high relevant.
 You'll have the most modern, future-ready website or system by opting for Jamstack.
+It's mainly just that the principle is shifting from a niche to a common architecture.

 Closing thoughts: Jamstack is a must-have architecture for any modern web project